ansys/pymapdl-reader/doc/source/user_guide/loading_results.rst

     Available modes: [0 1 2 3 4 5 6 7 8 9]

-Results from a cyclic analysis require additional post processing to be interperted correctly.
+Results from a cyclic analysis require additional post processing to be interpreted correctly.
 Mode shapes are stored within the result file as unprocessed parts of the real and imaginary parts of a modal solution.  ``ansys-mapdl-reader`` combines these values into a single complex array and then returns the real result of that array.